 My notes are there, as you can see.

-I contacted Dan Bacon, who was Jeff´s lawyer, and he got me in touch with Jeff´s sister.
+I then contacted Dan Bacon, who was Jeff´s lawyer, and he got me in touch with Jeff´s sister.

 Dan Bacon sent me the Certificate of Death.

 Cause of Death: Cardiopulmonary Arrest, Hypotension, Sepsis, Aquired Immune Deficiency Syndrom

 Other Significant Conditions – Contributing to Death but not related to cause given:

 In the Certificate of Death the physician that cared for Jeff wrote, ”I attended Decedent since 3-20-88” , ”I last saw Decedent alive 3-25-88”.
 Jeff passed away at 17:25.

 At that hour, one can hope that someone was there.

 Jeff was cremated on March the 30th, 1988.
 And his ashes were sent to his sister.

 I looked him up when I returned to San Francisco in the fall of 1988.

 Dan Bacon and Jeff had met in the spring of 1987.
 Dan was active in a group called the Golden Gate Business Association, (GGBA) that would take out men with AIDS to the movies or to dinner.